Developer Guide

 With 5 days left to the submission deadline, we set out to achieve what most groups would take 4 weeks to do.
 We had to

 make significant changes to refactor the original codebase.
-Our original commands such as edit
+Our original commands such as edit, add (which was

 dissimilar to any of those in AB3, such as invoice generation for guests who engaged vendor services during their

 stay.
-We also have more json files to manage such as guests.json
+We also have more json files to manage such as guests.json, vendors.json and archive.json, which increased

 the amount of testing and implementation required.